atharva-18/atharva-18/README.md

 _Autonomous Systems Engineer_ at **DJS Racing Driverless**

-Incoming graduate student at **The Robotics Institute, Carnegie Mellon University**
+Graduate student at **The Robotics Institute, Carnegie Mellon University**

 _Bachelor of Engineering in Electronics_ from **Dwarkadas J. Sanghvi College of Engineering**